 "The Fluidzone webcast team had great success broadcasting the Turbo Pipe Pro in February this year, so the next obvious step for us was to present an event like the Shark Island Challenge.
 We're looking forward to rolling out some great camera angles for the webcast, and hope to solidify Fluidzone as the leading media outlet for bodyboarding."

 "This year's waiting period is positioned inside the prime swell month for Shark Island.
-We're already seeing a seasonal change in the weather patterns in our favour, and I'm confident that we'll have a couple of quality swells to choose from."
+We're already seeing a seasonal change in the weather patterns in our favor, and I'm confident that we'll have a couple of quality swells to choose from."

 "In fact, this weekend is expected to deliver an incredible warm-up swell for the competitors.
 A deep Tasman low is generating a large south-easterly swell that will generate 6ft - 8ft (2m - 3m) waves at Shark Island on Saturday, so we'll probably see a lot of the competitors out in the water re-familiarising themselves with the break under these conditions," said Matson.